bigeasy/proof/README.md

 proceeds through the directory tree serially, using named functions as branch labels to repeatedly visit each directory and file.

-### Shebang all the Langauges
+### Shebang all the Languages

-Actually, you an use any langauge with Proof.
+Actually, you an use any language with Proof.
 Emit TAP.
 Proof will report it.

 ```bash
 #/bin/bash